pimbrouwers/Donald/README.md

 By default, Donald will consume `IDataReader` using `CommandBehavior.SequentialAccess`.
 This allows the rows and columns to be read in chunks (i.e., streamed), but forward-only.
 As opposed to being completely read into memory all at once, and readable in any direction.
 The benefits of this are particular felt when reading large CLOB (string) and BLOB (binary) data.
 But is also a measureable performance gain for standard query results as well.

 The only nuance to sequential access is that **columns must be read in the same order found in the `SELECT` clause**.
-Aside from that, there is no noticeable differene from the perspective of a library consumer.
+Aside from that, there is no noticeable difference from the perspective of a library consumer.

 Configuring `CommandBehavior` can be done two ways: